allbanec/main/some_tricks/bootstrap-switch/README.md

  OK!

- I use SASS for my style.
+ I use SCSS for my style.
 But you can see CSS file only if you need.

  I blocked standard Bootstrap Switch CSS and change it in my SCSS file and put inside two new blocks with ON and OFF labels...